Venture-Miner/nfboost-backoffice/docs/dashboard/dashareas.md

 - Total Items: Displays the amount of items created on the platform.

-- Active events: Displays the number of active events registered on the platform.
+- Active Events: Displays the number of active events registered on the platform.

 ![1](/img/novateladashboard.png)